 Steel Building Systems, Inc

-Having metal hangars at home creates a paradise for pilots and their planes at airparks across the U.S. and Canada.
-These residences-parked-on-a-runway create a haven for aviation enthusiasts and the real loves of their lives— their aircraft.
+Having metal airplane hangars at home creates a paradise for pilots and their planes at airparks across the U.S. and Canada.
+These residences-parked-on-a-runway create a haven for pilots and the loves of their lives— their aircraft.

 Imagine having your plane ready and waiting at your home— with a runway in your backyard!
 That’s the airpark concept.

-Detached metal hangars offer one specific advantage over attached hangars: unlimited space restrictions.
+Moreover, detached metal airplane hangars offer one specific advantage over attached hangars: unlimited space restrictions.

-Most people want a large multi-use steel hangar to house not only their planes or helicopters, but also their cars, boat, RV, lawn equipment, and workshop.
-Naturally, that requires a large metal hangar building with lots of open space.
+Most people want a large multi-use steel hangar to house not only their planes or helicopters, but also their cars, boats, RVs, lawn equipment, and even workshops.
+Naturally, that requires a larger structure with lots of open space.

-RHINO offers a wide range of clear span hangar possibilities, with multiple hangar door options.
+Furthermore, RHINO offers a wide range of clear span metal hangars, with multiple hangar door options.

 It is so easy to build with RHINO airplane hangar kits.
 Simply choose the perfect size for your needs, then let RHINO help you work out the details.

 Speak to a RHINO steel building specialist today.
 Get more information and a fast, friendly quote on your dream steel hangar.